srid/haskell-flake/README.md

 This will generate a template Haskell project with a `flake.nix`.
 If you already have a Haskell project, copy over this `flake.nix` and adjust accordingly.

+### Template

+If you are bootstrapping a *new* Haskell project, you may use https://github.com/srid/haskell-template which already uses `haskell-flake` along with other opinionated defaults.

 ## Documentation

 Check out the [list of options](https://flake.parts/options/haskell-flake.html). `haskell-flake` uses `callCabal2nix` and `shellFor` [under the hood](https://github.com/srid/haskell-multi-nix/blob/master/flake.nix).

-## Template

-If you are bootstrapping a *new* Haskell project, you may use https://github.com/srid/haskell-template which already uses `haskell-flake`.

 ## Examples